Hallucinated Neural Radiance Fields in the Wild: Method

 \subsection{Occlusion Handling}

 Instead of using a 3D transient field to reconstruct the transient phenomena which is only observed in an individual image as in \cite{martin2021nerf}, we eliminate the transient phenomena using an image-dependent 2D visibility map.
-This simplification makes our method has a more accurate segmentation between static scene and transient objects.
+This simplification makes our method has a more accurate segmentation between the static scene and transient objects.
 To model the map, we employ an implicit continuous function $\operatorname{F}_{\psi}$ which maps a 2D pixel location $\mathbf{p}=(u, v)$ and an image-dependent transient embedding $\ell_{i}^{\tau}$ to a visible possibility $\mathcal{M}$:

-We train the visibility map to disentangle static and transient phenomena of the images which indicate the visibility of rays originated from the static scene in an unsupervised manner with an occlusion loss $\mathcal{L}_{\mathrm{o}}$:
+We train the visibility map, which indicates the visibility of rays originated from the static scene, to disentangle static and transient phenomena of the images in an unsupervised manner with an occlusion loss $\mathcal{L}_{\mathrm{o}}$:

 The first term is the reconstruction error considering pixel visibility between the rendered and ground truth colors.
 Larger values of visible possibility $\mathcal{M}$ enhance the importance assigned to a pixel, under the assumption that it belongs to the static phenomena.
 The first term is balanced by the second, which corresponds to a regularizer with a multiplier $\lambda_o$ on invisible probability, and this discourages the model from turning a blind eye to static phenomena.